The Wright Brothers Plane

 at the Virginia Air & Space Museum

-The third glider provided the lift they expected but the fixed rudder adaptation didn't have the affect they intended.
-The new rudder took care of the adverse yaw effect, unfortunately it made it nearly impossible to recover from a turn.
-When they would try to roll back to level flight after a turn, the aircraft would roll even more sending the plane spiraling to the ground...
+When they would try to roll back to level flight after a turn, the aircraft would roll even more sending the plane spiraling to the ground.
 Ouch...

-Orville had the perfect solution.
-A moveable rudder!
 They used cable to tie the control of the rudder into the control of the wing warping.
 When the wings were warped to roll, the rudder would automatically deflect in the opposite directly.
-It worked like a charm!

 And there you have it, three axis control of an aircraft!
 The basis of the Wright Brothers Plane and virtually all present day aircraft!